January transfers can be the mark of a desperate team at the end of its tether.

 1. Savio Nsereko (Brescia to West Ham £9m, 2009)

-Now 31, Savio’s career has recently taken him to non-league football in Germany as well as clubs in Lithuania, Kazakhstan, Bulgaria and Romania - which probably says more about his true level of ability than 2009’s £9m move to West Ham, easily one of the most bizarre transfers in Premier League history.
+Savio’s career has taken him to non-league football in Germany as well as clubs in Lithuania, Kazakhstan, Bulgaria and Romania - which probably says more about his true level of ability than 2009’s £9m move to West Ham, easily one of the most bizarre transfers in Premier League history.

 The Irons handed the former Germany U20 international their No.10 shirt at Upton Park, but he failed to make an impact and enjoyed just a single Premier League start (he appeared in nine other games from the bench) before being shipped off to Fiorentina seven months later.

 Karren Brady later investigated the deal upon her arrival at West Ham, but her findings were never made public.

 Subscribe to FourFourTwo today (opens in new tab) and get three issues for £3.

 Restock your kit bag with the best deals for footballers on Amazon right now (opens in new tab)

 Thank you for reading 5 articles this month* Join now for unlimited access